Return to menu

 Binary – Used with MARC21 Bibliographic source format only.

-Dublin Core – Dublin Core records wrapped in oai-dc format.
+Dublin Core – Dublin Core records encoded in oai-dc format.

 The format in which to save the records in Primo VE.
 The available options are:

-Dublin Core – Select this option if Source format is Dublin Core or XML.
+Dublin Core – Select this option if Source format is Dublin Core or Generic XML.